seekdavidlee/Eklee-Azure-Functions-GraphQl/Documentation/Validations.md

 [Main page](../README.md)

 # Validation introduction
-Model validation can be leverage by performing 2 simple steps.
+Model validation can be leverage by performing two steps.
 Create your Model and add a supported attribute from System.ComponentModel.DataAnnotations.
 Next, add the following in your AutoFac Module.

 ```
 builder.UseDataAnnotationsValidation();